Steven-N-Hart/best-practice-code-templates/bash/README.md

 # The shebang
 The first lines of code I add to my bash script are about the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
 This tells the operating system what type of interpreter to use if one is not provided.
 For example, if the bash interpreter is located at `/bin/bash` and the shebang in your script (we'll use dummy_program.sh) is set to `#!/bin/bash`, then `./dummy_program.sh` and `bash ./dummy_program.sh` are equivalent.
 However, this is essentially hard coding a path, which I don't like to do.
-Instead, I leverage the environment varialbe (`env`) to tell me where my bash is using the following syntax:
+Instead, leverage the environment varialbe (`env`) to tell where my bash is using the following syntax:
 `#!/usr/bin/env bash`.

 # `set` options
 Bash has a lot of little neat tricks that can be super helpful and should always be use (IMHO).
 * `set -e` tells your script to exit if a command fails.
 * `set -u` tells your script to exit if you try to use an undeclared variable
 * `set -x` prints out a log of the commands run, useful for debugging.
-I usually thie this value into `getopts` (see below) as a verbose option.
+I usually thie this value into `getopts` (see below) as a verbose logging option.

 # Defaults and Documentation
 In the next section of code is where I set any of my default variables - if there are any.
 I put them here because I will read in variables from the command-line in the next step.
 If any optional command-line parameters are defined, they will override my defaults.
 In this case, let's assume I set some arbitrary default value: `MY_MESSAGE="Hello World"`.